WordPress/gutenberg/docs/reference/copy-guide.md

 > Click X to do Y.

-We sometimes think that adding the extra words helps the user feel like they’re being walked through the product, but most of the time, they really are just extra words.
+While it can feel like adding the extra words helps walk a user through the product, the extra words just serve to obscure the point being communicated:

 > When you click the “settings” button, the pop-up will display the advanced settings that are available.